Press Kit — Media Resources for Arkansas Pension Investigation

 ATRS deploys full $50M

-ATRS Deputy Director Rod Graves confirms in a board liquidity update that the full $50 million Israel Bonds mandate was funded through the Scout (Reams) account — without independent credit analysis at any stage.
+ATRS Deputy Director Rod Graves confirms in a board liquidity update that the full $50 million sovereign bond mandate was funded through the Scout (Reams) account — without independent credit analysis at any stage.

 2026